developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 The table definition opens in the SQL editor.

-If you want to use this table definition to create a view, see [Creating a View](#creating-a-view).
+If you want to use this table definition to create a view, see Creating a View.

 tip

 If you have the `SELECT` privilege on a Nessie table, you can run `SHOW CREATE TABLE <table_name>` in the SQL editor to see the table definition.
 See [SHOW CREATE TABLE](/current/reference/sql/commands/show-create-table).

-## Updating a Nessie Source[​](#updating-a-nessie-source "Direct link to Updating a Nessie Source")
+## Updating a Nessie Source

 To update a Nessie source:

 1. On the Datasets page, under **Nessie Catalogs** in the panel on the left, find the name of the source you want to edit.
 2. Right-click the source name and select **Settings** from the list of actions.
 Alternatively, click the source name and then the ![The Settings icon](/images/settings-icon.png "The Settings icon") at the top right corner of the page.
 3. In the **Source Settings** dialog, edit the settings you wish to update.
 Dremio does not support updating the source name.
-For information about the settings options, see [Configuring Nessie as a Source](#configuring-nessie-as-a-source).
+For information about the settings options, see Configuring Nessie as a Source.
 4. Click **Save**.

-## Deleting a Nessie Source[​](#deleting-a-nessie-source "Direct link to Deleting a Nessie Source")
+## Deleting a Nessie Source

 note